Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem: Introduction

-This transforms the error bounds of the universal robust limit theorem into the error between the numerical solution $u_h$ in \eqref{approx_scheme} and the viscosity solution $u$ in \eqref{PIDE}.
-Using the iterative procedure from \cite{HL2020}, and setting \( h = \frac{1}{n} \) and \( (t, x, y, z) = (1, 0, 0, 0) \), we obtain:
+The convergence analysis of this numerical scheme yields an explicit bound for the error $|u_h-u|$ between the discrete approximation $u_h$ and the viscosity solution $u$ of \eqref{PIDE}.
+By iterating the scheme as in \cite{HL2020}, and choosing $h=1/n$ and $(t,x,y,z)=(1,0,0,0)$, we obtain

-Thus, the convergence analysis of $u_h$ to $u$ yields the universal robust limit theorem and its convergence rates.
+Consequently, the convergence rate of the numerical approximation $u_h$ to the solution $u$ directly yields the convergence rate in the universal robust limit theorem.

 The convergence of numerical schemes to viscosity solutions of fully nonlinear PDEs was established by Barles and Souganidis \cite{BS1991}, who showed that monotone, stable, and consistent schemes converge if a comparison principle holds.
 Convergence rates were later addressed by Krylov's method of shaking coefficients \cite{Krylov1997,Krylov1999,Krylov2000}, extended by Barles and Jakobsen \cite{BJ2002,BJ2005,BJ2007} and applied to PIDEs in \cite{BCJ2019,BJK2010,CJ2025,CRR2016,DEJ2018,JKC2008}.
-However, the works on PIDEs focus on controlling $\delta_\lambda \phi(\cdot)$ or exclude diffusion terms, making them inapplicable here.
+However, the works on PIDEs focus on controlling $\delta_{\lambda}\varphi(\cdot)$ or exclude diffusion terms, making them inapplicable here.
 For robust limit theorems under sublinear expectations, Krylov \cite{Krylov2020} used stochastic control methods to establish convergence rates for Peng's robust central limit theorem, addressing degenerate cases not covered by \cite{FPSS2019,Song2020} using Stein's method.
-The use of PDE numerical scheme analysis for robust limit theorems was initiated in \cite{HL2020} for the central limit theorem and \cite{HJL2021,J2023} for the $\alpha$-stable limit theorem.
+The use of PDE numerical scheme analysis for robust limit theorems was initiated in \cite{HL2020} for the central limit theorem and \cite{HJL2021,J2023,JL2023} for the $\alpha$-stable limit theorem.